scythe-jake/community-threats/Industroyer2/README.md

 The threat actor appears to be interested in either autologin accounts or cached domain credentials given targeting of the SECURITY hive.
 It's common to see threat actors go after SYSTEM and SAM hives, but targeting the SECURITY hive is a bit less common.

+Note: These actions were taken by the threat actor after they had elevated privileges on target systems.
+This campaign is intended to be run as admin.

 ## Emulate with SCYTHE
 **Note this threat, if executed with administrative privileges, will disable services, delete Volume Shadow Copies, delete Windows Event Logs, and modify bootup.
 For testing purposes, you may want to test in non-production, make an offline backup, and/or or take a snapshot.